About this tutorial

 Issue: Processed thermal reliefs are too thin when uploading .kicad_pcb files.

-• Workaround/Fix: Generating Gerber files locally/Updating to KiCad 7 or newer
+- Workaround/Fix: Generate Gerber files locally, or upgrade to KiCad 7 or newer.

 Issue: Custom fonts are not processed when uploading .kicad_pcb files.

-Custom fonts are not processed if the board file is directly uploaded, this happens because KiCad does not save the fonts in the board file and our import server does not have all custom fonts available.
+- Description: Custom fonts are not embedded in the board file, and the import server does not have them available.